GoktugGuvercin/The-Theory-of-Deep-Learning/README.md

 ### How are tokenization and input embeddings proceeded in BERT ?

-The sequences given to BERT as input can be a single sentence or a pair of sentences.
-This provides specific methodology to deal with question answering tasks, where SEP token is added between QA sentences in token space.
-Additionally, each token is diversified with respect to the sentence ownership.
-In other words, input embeddings are not only the summation of token embeddings and positional embeddings, but also include the addition of segment embeddings.
-At this point, just like the others, segmentation embeddings are learned representations, but to specify whether the token belongs to first sentence or second sentence.
+Input sequence given to the BERT can be single sentence or a pair of sentences.
+This provides a methodology to deal with question answering tasks, where SEP token is added between QA sentences.

+Additionally, each token is diversified with respect to sentence ownership.
+It specifies that the token belongs to the first sentence (question) or the second sentence (answer).
+In other words, input embeddings are not only the summation of token embeddings and positional embeddings, but also includes the addition of segment embeddings.
+Three embedding layers are operated to learn from positional, token and segment indices separately.
+The output of these embedding layers are summed up to generate input embeddings for the model.

+In BERT, WordPiece style tokenizer is used, and it has 30k token vocabulary.
+The first token of each input sequence is always classification token [CLS] to represent the entire sequence for classification tasks.

 ### What is the relationship between Protein-LLMs and Protein Families ?